atmosx/argosnap/README.md

 ## Configure

-We need to run `install` for the script to create the configuration file.
+Run `install` for the script to create the configuration file like:

-    $ asnap install
+    $ argosnap install

 Then we configure the `config.yml` file which looks like this: